-One system used by the Louvre to mediate the masses of visitors, is to have a timed entry ticket.
-That allows you to enter the museum during a narrow, strict window of time, although once in, you are free to spend as long as you want (opening hours-permitting) among the treasures of human creativity.
-There is no guide provided in this option, so it would suit those who prefer to experience things at their own pace and rely on reading the museum’s insightful information panels to add context to the visuals.
+One system used by the Louvre to mediate the masses of visitors is to have a timed entry ticket.
+Enter the museum during a narrow, strict window of time, then spend as long as you want (opening hours-permitting) among the treasures of human creativity once you’re through the doors.
+There is no guide provided in this option, so it suits those who prefer to experience things at their own pace using the museum’s insightful information panels to add context to the visuals.
+From €20 per person.

-This more detailed tour delves straight in, skipping past the queues, to get to the main galleries.
-The comprehensive nature of guide’s approach means you’ll get the chance to see some of the more oft-overlooked treasures inside the gallery, like the Great Sphinx of Tanis, which might be bypassed on shorter tours in favour of the big hitters like the Mona Lisa.
-The tour is particularly focussed on the Renaissance riches of the Louvre, so it’s a great chance to see the works of artists like Caravaggio and Michelangelo, as well as Leonardo da Vinci.
+If you have a little more time to spare your guide can provide far more insight into the subtler details of the art.
+You’ll also have the chance to discover some of the more oft-overlooked treasures inside the gallery, such as the Great Sphinx of Tanis, which might be bypassed on shorter tours in favor of the big hitters like the Mona Lisa.
+The tour is particularly great for understanding the Renaissance riches of the Louvre, with works from preeminent artists including Caravaggio, Raphael, Michelangelo, as well as Leonardo da Vinci.
+From €63 per person.